 JMF: In order to “get in on it.”

 DT: You need to turn from sin, read your Bible, go to church.
-All of these things are enjoined upon Christians, but they’re not conditions of salvation.
+All these things are enjoined upon Christians, but they’re not conditions of salvation.
 It’s not as if I have to do certain things in order to be worthy of it.
 I’m included in Christ because 2000 years before I was born, he lived my life and died my death and rose in triumph.
 When he rose, I rose.

 People who are used to thinking in those conditional terms don’t understand it when Barth says that it’s complete.
-So people think, “If he says it’s complete and that there’s nothing that I have to do in order to earn salvation, then he’s a universalist.”
+People think, “If he says it’s complete and that there’s nothing that I have to do in order to earn salvation, then he’s a universalist.”
 But that’s not what he’s saying.
 He’s simply saying that we can’t earn the salvation.
 It’s a completed gift in Christ.

 But he also says, in many places in his Church Dogmatics, that if we deny the Lord who bought us, that if we refuse to acknowledge that in Christ God has done it all, then we can be nailed to that denial for eternity.
 For Barth, the sinner in hell is the ultimate insane person.
 He’s denying reality.
 He’s denying that Christ died for him.
 It isn’t that the price hasn’t been paid—it’s that he’s unwilling to accept it.

 An illustration has sometimes been used that helps clarify what Barth is saying here.
-There’s a story (that I’ve been told that is true) of the man who is convicted of murder, sentenced to life in prison.
+There’s a story (that I’ve been told is true) of a man who is convicted of murder, sentenced to life in prison.
 Some years later, the governor decided to commute his sentence, and so the governor issued a pardon.
 It said so-and-so is hereby pardoned for his crimes and may be set free from prison.
 This pardon was brought to this prisoner.
 It was already completed.
 There was nothing he could do to earn it, or win it—his name was already on it.

-After I finished that paper and turned it into Professor Bromiley, he wrote a note on that paper that it indicated a careful research of Barth typically lacking in studies on the subject.
+After I finished that paper and turned it into Professor Bromiley, he wrote a note on it, that it indicated a careful research of Barth typically lacking in studies on the subject.
 Many people have not given Barth a fair hearing because they’ve heard some scare story, “Oh, he’s a universalist.”